Concerts in the Plaza at Independence Grove

 For concert updates, view map here or call 847-968-3477.

 Concerts are held at the preserve's outdoor amphitheater, Millennia Plaza, overlooking a 115-acre lake.

-Arrive early to secure a parking spot; cars are turned away when parking is full.
+Parking lots reserved for concert traffic are not available prior to 5 pm.
+Cars are turned away when parking lots are full.
 For your safety, and as a courtesy to preserve neighbors, please park in the preserve only.

 Bring blankets and lawn chairs.
-Pop up canopies are not permitted in the plaza or lawn.
+Pop up canopies and umbrellas are not permitted in the plaza or lawn.

 Pack a picnic, or purchase a light dinner, snack or beverage from the preserve's walk-up café.

-For concert reminders, weather updates or to learn if a concert has been cancelled, call 847-968-3497 or get updates via Twitter.
+For concert reminders, weather updates or to learn if a concert has been canceled, call 847-968-3499, view status map here or get updates via Twitter.
 There is no rescheduling if a concert is cancelled.